sherifscript/sherifscript.github.io/1intraday-trading-energy-storage-systems.md

 <pre><code class="language-command-line">90 day(s) within benchmark.
 Current Average Number of cycles: 1.997</code></pre>

-The number of observations where the daily average cycle cost increased to 90 observations using the rolling horizon approach, indicating a significant improvement in the algorithm so far to meet benchmark criteria.

-Upon examining the bar chart, we notice that the cycle costs vary across the days, with some days showing negative cycle costs, indicating profit, and others potentially indicating a loss if the costs were above zero.
-Although the vast majority of the cycle costs lie well below zero demonstrating that the algorithm is profitable, it is well below the benchmark range set by this challenge.
+We raised our benchmark-compliant days to 90.
+However, while the vast majority of our daily cycle costs are strongly negative (demonstrating solid absolute profit), establishing a robust algorithm that cleanly sits within the specific arbitrary positive benchmark range set by this challenge will require a heavier-handed tool.

 <h4>3.
 The Constrained Optimization Approach</h4>